Nutrition and Dietetics

 The IDEAR Fair showcases all Capstone projects, offering students a valuable opportunity to showcase their work and hone soft skills such as communication and teamwork.
 It is also a space for students to network with potential clients and future employers.

-Explore all of the Capstone projects completed by the Bachelor of Science in Nutrition and Dietetics program.
+Explore all of the Capstone projects completed by the students in Nutrition and Dietetics program.